virtuozzo/cloudscripting-docs/docs/reference/events.md

 where:

 - `type` - *update* type presupposes the add-on installation in the existing environment with the predefined listeners for *events*
-- `onInstall` - first event that will be executed upon environment installation
+- `onInstall` - event to set the first action that will be executed
     - cp - predefined `actions` and `events` in the example require a target node, therefore, they are filtered by *nodeGroup* as **cp**
-- `onAfterScaleOut` - event that causes an action to be performed upon a new compute node addition
+- `onAfterScaleOut` - event that triggers an action upon a new compute node addition
-- `onAfterRestartNode` - event that that causes an action to be performed upon restarting a compute node
+- `onAfterRestartNode` - event that triggers an action upon restarting a compute node
-- `onAfterResetNodePassword` - event that that causes an action to be performed upon resetting a password for the first compute node in a layer
+- `onAfterResetNodePassword` - event that triggers an action upon resetting a password for the first compute node in a layer

 ## Events Execution Sequence